jwstegemann/fritz2/www/src/pages/docs/100_Web Components.md

         }
 }
 ```
-We also add an observed attribute named `city` which then can be set by the user of our component.
+Also add an observed attribute named `city` to be set by the user of this component.
+Next, register the component and
-Next, register your component:
+add the observed `city` to the registration.

 ```kotlin
 fun main() {
     registerWebComponent("weather-card", WeatherCard, "city")
 }
 ```
-Here you can see that we observe the `city` which must be added to the registration.

 To react to the lifecycle of your component, you can override the according methods from the specification.

-Packaging (i.e. as a npm-package) and publishing is out of scope of this documentation.
+Packaging (i.e. as an npm-package) and publishing is out of scope of this documentation.

-Again, to see it in action, please have a look at our [webcomponents example](/examples/webcomponent).
+To see it in action, please have a look at our [webcomponents example](/examples/webcomponent).